romo7868/histopathologic-cancer-detection/README.md

 # histopathologic-cancer-detection

-This repository contains materials for week 3 of the Introduction to Deep Learning course.
+This repository contains materials for week 3 of the Introduction to Deep Learning course, including the Jupyter notebook.